Scott Watershed Management Organization

 - Lastly, over ten years ago fertilizers containing phosphorus were banned from use within the metropolitan area.
 Fertilizer and lawn clippings can easily run-off into storm drains and collect in lakes and rivers, which can greatly increase phosphorus levels.
 The downward trend in phosphorus levels shown in the two graphs above suggest that when residents stopped using fertilizers containing phosphorus, water quality improved in both lakes.

 - Both Lake O’Dowd and McMahon Lake now meet water quality standards for all three parameters.
-Therefore, the Scott WMO requested removal of both lakes from the Minnesota Pollution Control Agency’s Impaired Waters listing.
-UPDATE: the MPCA has agreed to remove McMahon from the 2016 list and is considering delisting O'Dowd in the 2018 list.
+Therefore, the Scott WMO requested and was granted removal of both lakes from the Minnesota Pollution Control Agency’s Impaired Waters listing.

 - We can all enjoy the benefits of clean water: a clear look, healthier plant and animal communities, and probably fewer recreational disruptions (such as restrictions on swimming or fishing due to bacteria outbreaks).

 - This is clearly a win, and we can all thank those residents living on both lakes for practicing good environmental stewardship.
 However, maintaining clean lakes will require continued water quality monitoring and dedication to managing best practices (like native shoreline stabilizations).